 The Department of Home Affairs (DHA) derives its mandate from the Constitution and various acts of Parliament and policy documents.
 This mandate entails the management of citizenship and civil registration, the management of international migration and the management of refugee protection.
 It allows the department to be a key enabler of national security, citizen empowerment, efficient administration and socioeconomic development.
 These functions must be managed securely and strategically.
 The department's services are divided into two broad categories: civic services and immigration services.

-Over the medium term, the department planned to continue focusing on securing international migration through the establishment of the Border Management Authority (BMA), modernising ICT infrastructure to ensure integrated planning and efficient administration, ensuring access to rights and services, and digitising records.
-Expenditure is expected to increase nominally at an average annual rate of 0.7%, from R10.8 billion in 2022/23 to R11 billion in 2025/26.
+Over the medium term, the department will continue to focus on promoting economic growth, modernising ICT infrastructure to ensure integrated planning and efficient administration, and ensuring access to rights and civic services.
+As a result of Cabinet-approved budget reductions and one-off allocations in 2023/24 of R839.9 million for the records digitisation project and R200 million for the Represented Political Parties' Fund, expenditure is expected to decrease at an average annual rate of 3.2%, from R12.4 billion in 2023/24 to R11.2 billion in 2026/27.
+The department will review its performance targets to accommodate these reductions.